a30001784/azure_tags/README.md

 | `db_restored_crm` | True/false whether CRM database has been restored |
 | `db_restored_isu` | True/false whether ISU database has been restored |

+Example of how to run this playbook, taken from the task in Azure Devops.

 ```bash
 ansible-playbook ansible/data.yaml -i ansible/inventory.txt \
     -e  'ansible_user="$(host_username)"' \